Leveraging modal structure similarity for simulation of spatially evolving wakes: Methodology

 \subsection{Hybrid simulations}

 The concept of a hybrid simulation involves decomposing a large simulation (in the spatial sense) into two smaller, more manageable sub-simulations.
-This approach is particularly advantageous in body-inclusive simulations, where computational costs are elevated due to the high resolution required in the vicinity of the body.
-In a typical hybrid setup, the first simulation includes the body but is confined to a limited spatial extent—usually in the streamwise direction.
+This approach is particularly advantageous in body-inclusive simulations, where computational costs are elevated due to the high resolution required in the vicinity of the body to resolve its thin boundary layer and the near wake.
+In a typical hybrid setup, the first simulation includes the body but is confined to a limited spatial extent usually in the streamwise direction.
 Once statistical stationarity is achieved, data from this body-inclusive simulation, often referred to as \emph{hybrid planes}, are extracted at a downstream location and used as inflow boundary conditions for the second, body-exclusive simulation.
 The absence of the body in the latter permits the use of coarser resolution and a significantly larger spatial domain.
 This, in turn, allows for a larger time step and faster attainment of statistical stationarity.
+Thus, a hybrid simulation effectively makes the problem less stiff by splitting it into two separate problems, and also allowing for less runtime memory usage.
 When properly configured, the two-part hybrid simulation can deliver computational efficiency and reduced costs without compromising the accuracy relative to a full-domain body-inclusive simulation.

 Selecting an appropriate decomposition or ``break-up'' point is critical.
-In this study, we focus on streamwise decomposition—that is, choosing a downstream location relative to the body to terminate the first simulation and extract hybrid planes for initializing the second.
-The extraction point must strike a balance: it should not be placed too far downstream, which would negate the computational benefits, nor too close to the wake, which may result in highly stochastic inflow data.
+In this study, we focus on streamwise decomposition by choosing a downstream location relative to the body to terminate the first simulation and extract hybrid planes for initializing the second.
+The extraction point must strike a balance: it should not be placed too far downstream, which would negate the computational benefits, nor too close to the wake, which may result in highly variable inflow velocity rendering inaccurate the assumption of spatially constant advection of the inflow plane data over a time step.
 VanDine et al.~\cite{vandine_hybrid_2018}, in their direct numerical simulation (DNS) of a sphere, identified \( x/D = 9 \) (nine body diameters downstream) as an optimal extraction location.
 Based on this finding, all hybrid simulations in the present work adopt an extraction location of \( x/D = 10 \), where \( D \) denotes the disk diameter.

 A distinguishing feature of the hybrid simulations presented in this study is that the second, body-exclusive simulation is performed at a Reynolds number ten times higher than that of the body-inclusive simulation.
 The rationale behind this Reynolds number upscaling is provided \textit{a priori} in Sections~\ref{sec:spod_method} and~\ref{sec:lrr_method}, with \textit{a posteriori} validation presented in Section~\ref{res:50kbe}.
 A schematic of the hybrid simulation framework is shown in Figure~\ref{fig:hybrid}.
 Large Eddy Simulations (LES) are employed for both the body-inclusive and body-exclusive simulations.
 The disk, with diameter \( D \) and thickness \( 0.01D \), is positioned at \( x/D = 0 \) and \( r/D = 0 \), perpendicular to the freestream with velocity \( U_{\infty} \), in the body-inclusive simulation (referred to as 5kBI) at \( \Rey = 5 \times 10^3 \).
 The radial extent of the domain is set to \( L_r = 15D \) in both simulations.
 The streamwise domain for 5kBI ranges from \( L_{x-} = -30D \) to \( L_{x+} = 15D \), and hybrid planes are extracted at \( x/D = 10 \) at intervals of 0.013 non-dimensional time units.